Adrián González: 2017

-On May 5, 2017, González was placed on the 10-day disabled list due to right elbow soreness.
+On May 5, 2017, González was placed on the 10-day disabled list (DL) due to right elbow soreness.
 It was the first time in his MLB career that González was put on the DL.
 González recorded his 2,000th career hit with a double off Johnny Barbato of the Pittsburgh Pirates on August 22.
-González dealt with lingering back issues during the 2017 season, which caused him to spend half the season on the disabled list and as a result lost playing time to rookie Cody Bellinger at first.
+González dealt with lingering back issues during the 2017 season, which caused him to spend half the season on the DL and lose playing time to rookie Cody Bellinger at first base.
 For the 2017 season, González only appeared in 71 games, batting .242/.287/.355 with 30 RBIs.
 He was shut down for the season in September and did not appear on the Dodgers playoff roster.
 In his final at-bat with the Dodgers, Gonzalez hit a home run against the Padres, giving him the rare distinction of having homered in both his first and last at-bats with the team.

-On December 16, 2017, the Dodgers traded González, Charlie Culberson, Scott Kazmir, Brandon McCarthy, and cash considerations to the Atlanta Braves for Matt Kemp.
+On December 16, 2017, the Dodgers traded González, Charlie Culberson, Scott Kazmir, Brandon McCarthy, and $4.5 million to the Atlanta Braves for Matt Kemp.
 Immediately following the trade, the Braves designated González for assignment, then released him two days later.
 González waived his no-trade clause to facilitate the trade, which he did because he wanted to test free agency.

 New York Mets

 On January 18, 2018, González signed a one-year contract with the New York Mets.
+He was still due $21.5 million from his 2011 contract extension, with the Mets paying him $545,000 for the season.

 On June 10, 2018, the Mets granted González his unconditional release.
 In 54 games with the Mets, he batted .237/.299/.373; he had just three hits in his final 27 at bats with the team.